AhmedTarekEl-Mahdy/alx-low_level_programming/0x00-hello_world/README.md

 0x00.
-C - Hello, World Tasks:
+C - Hello, World

 0. Preprocessor

 Write a script that runs a C file through the preprocessor and save the result into another file.

-The C file name will be saved in the variable $CFILE The output should be saved in the file
+The C file name will be saved in the variable $CFILE The output should be saved in the file c

 1. Compiler